mneiferbag/dotnet-examples/README.md

-# C# Examples
+# Microsoft .NET Development Examples

-Collection of C# code examples. [https://gravatar.com/mneiferbag](https://gravatar.com/mneiferbag)

 Licensed under the MIT License.
 See file LICENSE.

+Collection of Microsoft .NET development examples.
+Examples include code written in C#.

 ## .NET Core SDK

 The examples assume, that you have .NET Core SDK installed.
+You might want to have a look at Microsoft [Visual Studio Code Remote Development](https://code.visualstudio.com/docs/remote/remote-overview) to create a platform independent development environment.

 To replace .NET Core SDK on Ubuntu, for example replace 3.0 with 3.1, do: